Genetic testing and your cancer risk

 What Genetic Testing Can Tell you

-Testing may be able to tell you if you have a genetic mutation that is linked with a group of cancers.
+Testing may be able to tell you if you have a genetic variation that is linked with a group of cancers.
 A positive result means you have an increased risk of getting those cancers.

 However, a positive result does not mean you will develop the cancer.
 Genes are complex.
 The same gene may affect one person differently from another.